-At 3 months the mean matrix density for 90:10 (grey) case 136% more than in the 0:100 case (blue), and an even higher percentage difference when compared with the 100:0 case (yellow).
-This marked increase in matrix density is due the effects of the growth factors.
-We see a higher percentage difference when compared to 100:0 due to lower mean chondrocyte density at this time compared to 90:10 and 0:100 (see Fig. 19(b) for the mean chondrocyte density comparison between the co-implantation cases and ACI and ASI).
-Beyond 3 months this increase in mean matrix levels is sustained for the co-implantation cases with an 80% increase at 12 months when compared with 0:100 for our 90:10 case.
+At 3 months, the mean matrix density for the 90:10 (grey) case is 136% higher than the 0:100 case (blue), and has an even higher percentage difference when compared with the 100:0 case (yellow).
+This marked increase in matrix density is due to the effects of the growth factors.9 We see a higher percentage difference when compared to 100:0 due to lower mean chondrocyte density at this time compared to 90:10 and 0:100 (see Figure 19(b) for the mean chondrocyte density comparison between the coimplantation cases and ACI and ASI).
+Beyond 3 months, this increase in mean matrix levels is sustained for the coimplantation cases with an 80% increase at 12 months when compared with 0:100 for our 90:10 case.
 The percentage difference is smaller when compared with the 100:0 case, with a 5.5% increase at 12 months.
-Past 1 year we see the co-implantation cases maintain the highest mean matrix levels, which is an accumulation of the differences in matrix levels at early times.
+Past 1 year, we see that the co-implantation cases maintain the highest mean matrix levels, which is an accumulation of the differences in matrix levels at early times.

-In Fig. 19(b) we compare the mean chondrocyte densities for the 10:90 (orange), 90:10 (grey) and 100:0 (yellow) cases.
-We do not show the evolution of the mean cell density of the 0:100 case since it is more localised to the bottom of the defect and therefore not a good comparison for mean cell levels.
-We see at 1 month that the 10:90 case (orange) has the highest levels of chondrocytes, but despite this matrix deposition is slow initially due to nutrient levels falling below the critical condition, $n_1 = 10^{-1}$ (Fig. 9).
+In Figure 19(b), we compare the mean chondrocyte densities for the 10:90 (orange), 90:10 (grey) and 100:0 (yellow) cases.
+We do not show the evolution of the mean cell density of the 0:100 case since it is more localised to the bottom of the defect, and therefore not a good comparison for mean cell levels.
+We see at 1 month that the 10:90 case (orange) has the highest level of chondrocytes, but despite this matrix deposition is slow initially due to nutrient levels falling below the critical condition, $n_1 = 10^{-1}$ (Figure 9).
 This effect is also observable in the 90:10 case (orange).
-At 3 months chondrocyte levels have increased dramatically in our co-implantation cases, indicating MSC differentiation has been initiated, thus leading to these cases having the highest matrix density (Fig 19(a)).
+At 3 months, chondrocyte levels have increased dramatically in our co-implantation cases, indicating MSC differentiation has been initiated, thus leading to these cases having the highest matrix density (Figure 19(a)).

-In Fig. 19(c) we compare the mean MSC densities for the 10:90 (grey) and 90:10 (orange) co-implantation and 100:0 (yellow) cases.
+In Figure 19(c), we compare the mean MSC densities for the 10:90 (grey) and 90:10 (orange) co-implantation and 100:0 (yellow) cases.
 The 0:100 contains no MSCs.
-At 1 month the 90:10 case has the highest density of MSCs, despite the 100:0 case having the highest implantation of MSCs.
-In the 10:90 and 90:10 cases cell-to-cell interaction releases growth factors almost immediately, meaning chondrocyte proliferation and MSC differentiation is enhanced .
-This is likely to be the cause of the marked increase in MSC levels in the defect at this time.
+At 1 month, the 90:10 case has the highest density of MSCs, despite the 100:0 case having the highest implantation of MSCs.
+In the 10:90 and 90:10 cases, cell-to-cell interaction releases growth factors almost immediately, meaning chondrocyte proliferation and MSC differentiation are enhanced.^{8,9} This is likely to be the cause of the marked increase in MSC levels in the defect at this time.